whippet-code/creative_prompts/README.md

 save / completed buttons on prompt cards // conditional on loggedIn

-routes not "protected".
+Enable JWT auth / isAdmin / loggedin etc in the backend to protect routes from just typing in the url

-LOG IN -> ERROR Message to user
+LOG IN -> ERROR Message to user $$$$$ TROUBLE HERE.

-Close prompt button more obvious color.

 ## NOTES -